MicrosoftDocs/sql-docs/docs/2014/reporting-services/create-a-model-using-report-manager.md

 ms.assetid: 8e5d2bd3-48ec-45f3-afee-6d86797c8f28
 caps.latest.revision: 28
 author: "markingmyname"
-ms.author: "asaxton"
+ms.author: "maghan"
 manager: "mblythe"
 ---
 # Create a Model Using Report Manager
-  You can generate models from an [!INCLUDE[ssASnoversion](../../includes/ssasnoversion-md.md)] cube, a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] database, or an Oracle database using Report Manager.
+  You can generate models from an [!INCLUDE[ssASnoversion](../includes/ssasnoversion-md.md)] cube, a [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] database, or an Oracle database using Report Manager.
 Report models are generated from shared data sources that are published on the report server.
 If you do not already have a shared data source, you must create one.

  The report model that you generate is based entirely on the schema of the shared data source.
 You cannot choose which parts of the data source are included in the model, nor can you edit the rules or metadata of a generated model.
 However, you can set properties on the model after it is generated and define role assignments that restrict access to all or part of the model.

 > [!NOTE]
->  An Oracle-based model generated using Report Manager or [!INCLUDE[msCoName](../../includes/msconame-md.md)][!INCLUDE[offSPServ](../../includes/offspserv-md.md)] 2007 [!INCLUDE[SPS2010](../../includes/sps2010-md.md)] will include database objects that are a part of the schema for the user account used to connect to the Oracle data source.
+>  An Oracle-based model generated using Report Manager or [!INCLUDE[msCoName](../includes/msconame-md.md)][!INCLUDE[offSPServ](../includes/offspserv-md.md)] 2007 [!INCLUDE[SPS2010](../includes/sps2010-md.md)] will include database objects that are a part of the schema for the user account used to connect to the Oracle data source.
 The user account name is specified in the data source properties credentials.

 ### To create a new data source for a report model using Report Manager